Net Zero Communities

 The Cities Power Partnership

-Council is also participating in The Cities Power Partnership, which celebrates and accelerates the emission reduction and clean energy successes of Australian towns and cities.
+Council is also participating in The Cities Power Partnership, which celebrates and accelerates the emission reduction and clean energy successes across Australia.